fix8mt/conjure_enum/README.md

 You can also use `std::bind` to bind the this pointer and any parameter placeholders when declaring your array.
 If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.

+> [!TIP]
-If you wish to provide a `constexpr` array, you will need to use a simple function prototype, since `std::function` is not constexpr (see unit tests for examples).
+> If you wish to provide a `constexpr` array, you will need to use a simple function prototype, since `std::function` is not constexpr (see unit tests for examples).

 > [!IMPORTANT]
 > Your `std::array` of `std::tuple` should be sorted by enum.
 > The `dispatch` method performs a binary search on the array.
 Complexity for a sorted array is at most&ensp; $2log_2(N)+O(1)$ &ensp;comparisons.